np-overflow/full-stack-bootcamp-resources/slides/day-one/slides.md

 # HTML, CSS, JS

 * HTML: Hypertext Markup Language
-  * Provides the structure of your webpage
+  * Provides the content of your webpage

 * CSS: Cascading Style Sheets
   * Provides styling of your webpage

 * JS: Javascript
-  * Provides the logic of your webpage
+  * Provides the functionality of your webpage

 ::right::